NetBrainAPI/NetBrain-REST-API-R12.1/REST APIs Documentation/AAM (Application Assurance Module)/Add Path to Application.md

 ```

-## Example 3: Unsuccessful Addition of Path to Application - Application Does Not Exist
+## Example 3: Failed to Add Path to Application - Application Does Not Exist
 The ID of the Application does not exist <br>

 ```python